-Acknowledgements: This work was funded by CIFOR, the Center for International Forestry Research, under a project led by Claudia Romero and Manuel Guariguata, and has greatly benefited from discussions with the NCEAS SNAPP Working Group on Sharing vs. Sparing.
+Acknowledgements: This work was funded by CIFOR, the Center for International Forestry Research, under a project led by Claudia Romero and Manuel Guariguata.
+We benefited from the insights of many colleagues working on this project, including Luciana Papp, Maureen Voigtlaender, Andre Monteiro, Guilherme Rodrigues Lima, David Gaveau, Ruslandi, Ahmad Maryudi, Nicolas Picard, Guillaume Lescuyer, and Paolo Cerutti.
+We have also greatly benefited from discussions with the NCEAS SNAPP Working Group on Sharing vs. Sparing.